pagkly/Zed/Investopedia3/Going Public.md

 ### 3\.
 Review and Restate Financials

-After approval, the company's financial statements for the preceding five years are carefully reviewed and, if necessary, restated to comply with [Generally Accepted Accounting Principles (GAAP)](https://www.investopedia.com/terms/g/gaap.asp).
-Certain transactions that are okay for private companies, such as some [sale-leaseback](https://www.investopedia.com/terms/l/leaseback.asp) arrangements, are then eliminated and financial statements are adjusted accordingly.
+After approval, the company's financial statements for the preceding five years are carefully reviewed and, if necessary, restated to comply with [[Generally Accepted Accounting Principles (GAAP)]](https://www.investopedia.com/terms/g/gaap.asp).
+Certain transactions that are okay for private companies, such as some [[sale-leaseback]](https://www.investopedia.com/terms/l/leaseback.asp) arrangements, are then eliminated and financial statements are adjusted accordingly.
 The accounting firm takes the lead in this review and adjustment step.

 ### 4\.
 Letter of Intent With Investment Bank

-Now the company selects an investment bank and issues a [letter of intent](https://www.investopedia.com/terms/l/letterofintent.asp) to formalize the relationship and outline the investment bank's fees, offering size, price ranges, and other parameters.
+Now the company selects an investment bank and issues a [[letter of intent]](https://www.investopedia.com/terms/l/letterofintent.asp) to formalize the relationship and outline the investment bank's fees, offering size, price ranges, and other parameters.

 ### 5\.
 Draft Prospectus

-With a signed letter of intent, the securities lawyers and accountants prepare the [prospectus](https://www.investopedia.com/terms/p/prospectus.asp).
+With a signed letter of intent, the securities lawyers and accountants prepare the [[prospectus]](https://www.investopedia.com/terms/p/prospectus.asp).
 A prospectus is written to present to investors as both a selling document and as a legal disclosure document.
 A prospectus requires:

 -   Description of the business
 -   Explanation of management structure